 These are the editors, producers and writers.
 They help govern what enters and exits the news pipeline.
 They help see that raw reporting gets processed correctly.
 They see that information is produced according to aesthetic and technological imperatives of the platform (i.e., radio versus online).

-These are the editors, producers and writers.
-(They include the News Director.)
-Depending on their level, they help govern all or some aspect of the news pipeline.
-Upper level titles may include assistant news director, executive editor, executive producer, senior editor, senior producer or bureau chief.
+These organizers include managers — news directors, assistant news director, executive editor, executive producer, senior editor, senior producer or bureau chief.
 Mid-level titles may include producer or editor.
 Lower level titles include assistant producers, writers, production assistants.

 These are the anchors, newscasters and hosts.
 They engage the audience and deliver your pipeline product.
 They help polish and package the news.
 Listeners may identify most with these mission-critical teammates.

 In some stations, the roles of gatherers, organizers and presenters are assigned to students, volunteers, interns or other non-professional journalists.

 Stations that field a formidable team of journalists-in-training balance their efforts with quality control.